sng-11/final_project/README.md

 3. __plays.csv__: describes the total number of minutes viewed for a particular content title.
 4. __psychographics.csv__: describes whether user identifies as "Movie Lover" or "TV Lover", and further into subgroups such as "English Movies Fans" and "Korean TV Fans".
 5. __users.csv__: describes what country code the user is from.

+Samples Excel sheets (csv) of the data are present in the respository.

+## Research Questions:
+1.

 ## Data Cleaning (Sharon)
 We intend on using Pandas and Jupyter Notebook to clean our dataset prior to use.
 Notably, we plan to: